tylera277/solarAndLunarEclipsePredictor/README.md

 This is a program which I made which predicts when solar and lunar eclipses will take place, as well as plotting the trajectory of solar eclipse's path across the surface of the Earth.
+-TO DOWNLOAD: Refer to the release side tab where I have given instructions on how to run this program yourself.
-The simple GUI I made is attached below.
+- The simple GUI I made is attached below.
 <p align="center">
 <img width="786" alt="gui_picture" src="https://user-images.githubusercontent.com/37377528/149196233-6633f88e-d3f4-4791-8db6-c72f4323614d.png">
 </p>